bssb/linuxschool/content/posts/borg-backup/index.md

 {{< / highlight >}}
 ## Create an archive

 Whenever you want to back up your files, you create a new archive inside your repository.
 Deduplication makes incremental backups unnecessary.
 Just take a full backup every time, and borg figures out which files have been changed, only storing one copy of each file.
-Before deduplication, incremental backups were difficult to comprehend.
+Before deduplication, incremental backups were complicated to set up.

 Since this command takes up so many lines, I made a script file to contain it: